manaakiwhenua/compGeometeR/README.md

 The `make` file is the easier way to rebuild and install the package, this is because it creates the documentation, builds, and installs the package using one command.
 To do this, please run the following command in the package root directory:

-1.  make install (this should be run outside the project directory)
+ * make install (this should be run outside the project directory)

 To build and install using the R devtools, you have to make sure you `make` install on your system.
-Once you have follow the instruction given above to install `make`, then runn the following.
+Once you have follow the instruction given above to install `make`, then run the following.

-1.  roxygen2::roxygenise()  (to regenrate the documentation)
+ * roxygen2::roxygenise()  (to regenrate the documentation)
-1.  devtools::build()  (to build)
+ * devtools::build()  (to build)
-2.  devtools::install or devtools::install(args = c("--no-multiarch"))  (to install depending on your architecture)
+ * devtools::install or devtools::install(args = c("--no-multiarch"))  (to install depending on your architecture)

 ### Generating Package PDF

 To re-generate the package pdf, please run the following
-1. R CMD Rd2pdf --title='compGeometeR' -o /path-to-your-project-folder/man/*.Rd
+ * R CMD Rd2pdf --title='compGeometeR' -o /path-to-your-project-folder/man/*.Rd